How has COVID-19 impacted WHEAT programming?

 The requirements for our Art Therapy Diploma program includes a Bachelor's or Master’s degree in counselling, social work, fine arts, or psychology OR an equivalent field with an Equivalency Assessment completed to determine equivalencies.
 Prerequisites include Developmental Psychology (3 credits) and Abnormal Psychology or Psychopathology (3 credits).
 This work may also be completed during the course of study.

-The Expressive Arts Certificate has several entry options.
+The Indigenized Expressive Arts Certificate and Rivers of Solidarity Certificate has several entry options.
 It is open to people with a Bachelor’s degree in a related field such as counselling, education, social work, fine arts, psychology, OT, recreation or divinity.
 Artists and community activists with some arts background are also eligible.
 A written application indicating your background is required.
-University of Winnipeg students may receive up to 15 credit hours of this training in their Post Baccalaureate in Education.

 Does the supply fee cover textbooks?

 The Supply Fee covers the cost of art supplies and materials used in your classes.
 Textbooks and required readings listed on a course syllabus are the responsibility of students to purchase from a local bookstore or online.
 At times WHEAT will photocopy course packages for instructors or unpublished works and charge a small fee to cover the cost of photocopying.

 WHEAT has two scholarships, and is actively engaged in a fun fundraising campaign.
 See here for details!